 As well as her academic work, de Londras undertakes human rights law and policy consultancy work for governments, independent statutory bodies, and international organisations, and political consultancy work on human rights and constitutional matters.
 She regularly commentates in newspapers and on radio and television on rights-related matters.
 She was awarded the Philip Leverhulme Prize in Law in 2017.

-de Londras, F. The Practice and Problems of Transnational Counter-Terrorism (2021; Cambridge University Press), in production.
+de Londras, F. The Practice and Problems of Transnational Counter-Terrorism (2021; Cambridge University Press)

 de Londras, F. (2019).
 Transnational Counter-Terrorism: A Problématique.
 Current Legal Problems, 72, 203-251.

 Blackbourn, J.,de Londras, F. & Morgan, L. (2019).
 Accountability and Review in the Counter-Terrorist State.
 (Bristol University Press).

 de Londras, F. & Doody, J. (2015).
 The Impact, Legitimacy and Effectiveness of EU Counter-Terrorism (Routledge).